-Look For These Transmission Failure Signs
+Look for These Transmission Failure Signs

 Look for odd sounds, leaking transmission fluid or a slipping clutch.

-Before we get into our transmission failure warning signs, we need to reiterate that it’s always important that you take your car to an expert transmission technician who’s capable of running diagnostics.
+Before we get into transmission failure signs, we need to reiterate that it’s always important that you take your car to an expert transmission technician who’s capable of running diagnostics.
 This can save you a lot of money in the long-run and keep you from spending cash on unnecessary repairs.

 Without going into too much detail, the transmission in your vehicle is what allows your car to transfer horsepower and torque produced by the engine through a clutch and a series of gears, down a drive shaft, to a differential and then to the wheels.
 A transmission contains many moving parts and gears that all function to work as one unit.
 Typically, when one part begins to fail, your entire transmission suffers and the unit as a whole develops problems.

 Warning Light Comes On.